2012 Light Years from Home

-2012 Light Years from Home is the seventh studio release by Brazilian progressive rock Apocalypse.
+2012 Light Years from Home is the seventh studio release by Brazilian progressive rock band Apocalypse.

 2012 Light Years from Home was released in The 25th Anniversary Box Set that also has a live CD called Magic Spells, a DVD called The 25th Anniversary Concert and a book written by Eliton Tomasi called The 25th Anniversary Book – The Apocalypse History that tells the 25 years band's history.